Ferdinand Verbiest: Memorials

 Verbiest is commemorated on several postage stamps.
-One, featuring his face, was issued in Belgium, 24 October 1988, to mark the tri-centenary of his death, with a matching pictorial cancellation postmark.
+One, featuring his face, was issued in Belgium on 24 October 1988, to mark the tri-centenary of his death, with a matching pictorial cancellation postmark.
 Several more stamps were issued in Macau, in 1989 and 1999, featuring a sketch by Verbiest of the Observatory in Peking, where he worked.
+The Chevalier Medal for Oriental Art was instituted in his memory to reward exceptional contributions to the sciences and arts.